hijadeNeptuno/hijadeNeptuno/README.md

 I’m currently working at the Ministry of Public Health on a data analysis project for the Health Personnel Monitoring and Evaluation Department.
 I have also worked on the development of the culture satellite account for the national culture directorate of the Ministry of Education and Culture.

+I am also part of RLadies Montevideo.
 If you want to contact me, I am available at virginia.recagno@gmail.com